People often say, "Tom, listen. I don't like my website design, but I just can't explain what I don't like about it. What should I do?"

 At this point you're probably saying, "OK, knowing what I need and knowing what my customer needs is great and all, but at the end of the day, Tom I still care what my website looks like."

 One of the best ways to communicate your likes and your dislikes to your web designer is to show them examples.

-Examples of other sites — perhaps competitors, maybe it's vendors, or maybe just other websites that you really like on the internet.
-This will help your designer understand your style and your preferences.
+Examples of other sites — perhaps competitors, maybe it's vendors, or maybe just other website designs that you really like on the internet.
+This will help your web designer understand your style and your preferences.

 - Figure out what you need.